Shingles

 • your fever or pain gets worse

-• Take a painkiller such as paracetamol, and any other medicine your doctor prescribes.
+• Take any medicine your doctor prescribes.

-• Put cool, moist washcloths on the rash (wash any used washcloths).
+• Put cool, moist washcloths on the rash — wash any used washcloths.

 • Rest in bed during the early stages if you have fever and other symptoms.